 Ever heard of tiger nuts?
 Except that they are not nuts!
 Tiger nuts are edible tubers of sedge grass, Cyperus esculentus.
 They are similar in size to chickpeas but with a wrinkly and tiger-striped appearance, thus the name “tiger nuts.”
-Lets explore Tiger Nut Nutrition and Benefits
+Let’s explore Tiger Nut Nutrition and its Health Benefits!

-Tiger nuts come in three main varieties, including brown, black, and yellow.
+Also known as yellow nutsedge, chufa, earth almond, and nutgrass, tiger nuts come in three main varieties, brown, black, and yellow.

 They were first cultivated in Egypt, then later spread to other parts of the world, especially in Spain where they are used to make horchata, a sweet plant milk beverage made from soaked tiger nuts and white sugar.